 First, I needed to learn how to create the puntu vanu patterns and how to translate these patterns to linen.
 Sardinian puntu vanu uses fine cotton fabric and cotton thread (Lecca, 2010); in 16th-century Germany, they would use linen fabric and thread of silk, wool, or linen (see descriptions of clothing lists (Zander-Seidel, 1990) and archeological finds (Fingerlin, 2001) (Rast-Eicher & Tidow, 2011)).
 Sardinian puntu vanu is not generally as wide (2-3 cm) as the desired width I had in mind for this 16th-century German Mannshemd collar (2-2.5 in).
 Additionally, there were no stitch mapping patterns in the book that would be close enough to the desired design, one like the concentric diamonds seen in the painting of Hans Dürr (Brösamer, 1521).

 To get started, I drew out and developed a plan on paper for the mannshemd.
-The design was like the prototype hemd; I used the same rectangular pattern cut.
+The design was like ohter hemd I have made; I used the same rectangular pattern cut.
 I decided to go with a side slit collar opening.
 I went with this design purely for interest; I had not tried this collar opening before and wanted to give it a go.
 Unfortunately, I am unaware of any surviving examples of the side slit collard hemden.
 The side slit collar opening does show up in paintings, and Jenny Tiramani used a similar pattern in the Matthäus Schwarz outfit they recreated in The First Book of Fashion (Rublack, Hayward, & Tiramani, 2015).

 I constructed the hemd on the grain with a rectangular pattern where the sleeves are attached parallel to the body and gathered into the collar with a side slit.
 This style is close to “peasant sleeves” or “raglan sleeves” (Koester & Bryant, 1991).
 However, unlike a modern “raglan sleeve”, there is no angle in the sleeve and body seam.
 Instead, the long side of the rectangular sleeves is attached to the side of the rectangular body.
 The extant example of the boy’s shirt from The First Book of Fashion is cut in this manner (Rublack, Hayward, & Tiramani, 2015).
 Additionally, a fragment of a sleeve from the Mülburg-Ensemble finds a sleeve attached to the collar and refers to it as a “raglan sleeve” when translated (Rast-Eicher & Tidow, 2011).